Josh Duggar & Pregnant Anna Featured In Family Ark Adventure Despite Sex Scandal

 With his wife Anna Duggar becoming pregnant, the writers of the show may feel like another baby may spruce up the storyline.

-Do you think Josh Duggar, his wife Anna and his kids will make their way into Jill & Jessa: Counting On in the near future?
-Let us know in the comments below!
+Do you think Josh Duggar, his wife Anna, and his kids will make their way into Jill & Jessa: Counting On in the near future?
+Let us know in the comments section below!

 [Featured Image by Duggar Family/Facebook]